atimpone/aws-foundation-journey/1-dev-environments/2-7-create-team-dev-environments.md

 7. Select `Next`.
 8. Select `Next`.
-9. Scrolls to the bottom and mark the checkbox to acknoledge that IAM resources will be created.
+9. Scrolls to the bottom and mark the checkbox to acknowledge that IAM resources will be created.
 10. Select `Create stack`.

 Monitor the progress of the stack creation process.
 After 5 or so minutes, creation of the stack should complete.
 Proceed to the next step.